GoogleCloudPlatform/appengine-goshorten/README.md

 **goshorten** is an [App Engine][0] sample application written in [Go][4] for the [App Identity API][2].
-It shows how to use the `appengine.AccessToken` method in combination with the [URL shortener API][3] to access and display the history of URLs by the application.
+It shows how to use the `appengine.AccessToken` function in combination with the [URL shortener API][3] to access and display the history of URLs shortened by the application.

 ## Demo